CharlesIrvineKC/mozart/guides/first_process_execution.md

 ## Load the Process Model into repository

 Now let's load this process model into the process model repository, which is implemented by (`Mozart.ProcessService`).
-First, let's paste a few aliases into our iex session:
+First, start an iex session with **iex -S mix** and paste a couple of aliases into your iex session:

 ```elixir
 alias Mozart.ProcessEngine, as: PE